 }

 Because not all objects are guaranteed to have public default constructors, the compiler does not allow you to call the default constructor on an unconstrained type parameter.
 To override this compiler restriction, you can add the text new() after all other constraints are specified.
-This text is a constructor constraint, and it requires the type argument corresponding to the constrained type parameter to have a public or internal default constructor.
+This text, called a constructor constraint, requires the type argument corresponding to the constrained type parameter to have a public or internal default constructor.
 Only the default constructor constraint is available.
 You cannot specify a constraint that ensures that the type argument supplied provides a constructor that takes formal parameters.

 Listing 12.27 includes a constructor constraint that forces the type argument supplied for TValue to provide a public parameterless constructor.
 There is no constraint to force the type argument to provide a constructor that takes other formal parameters.
 For example, you might want to constrain TValue so that the type argument provided for it must provide a constructor that takes the type argument provided for TKey, but this is not possible.
 Listing 12.28 demonstrates the invalid code.